Utah

 Monument Valley at sunset.

-For sunrise, we photographed a Monument Valley landscape that’s known for its appearance in the Forrest Gump movie (where Forrest ended his cross-country marathon run): a straight road leading to a vast plain with three funky shaped red buttes in the background.
-This photo is often taken from the middle of the road, and there was one other photographer who was crazy enough to get up at the crack of dawn just to shoot a silly road — so we took turns.
+For sunrise, we photographed a Monument Valley landscape that’s known for its appearance in the Forrest Gump movie (where Forrest ended his cross-country marathon run): a straight road leading to a vast plain with three funky-shaped red buttes in the background.
+This photo is often taken from the middle of the road, which requires some bravery (or foolishness).
+There was one other photographer who was crazy enough to get up at the crack of dawn just to shoot a silly road — so we took turns.
 Whenever there was a lull in traffic, one of us would rush to the middle of the road, adjust a tripod, and shoot, while the other photographer watched for approaching cars.
 At the next break in traffic, we would swap.
-It was very effective.
+It was very effective, and nobody got run over, which we count as a success.

-Satisfied with our sunrise photo shoot, we made our way to Moab, with stops at Goosenecks State Park and Mexican Hat Rock.
-Moab is a mecca for outdoor adventurers, and it felt busy after spending so many days in remote parts of the state.
+Satisfied with our sunrise photo shoot, we made our way to Moab, with stops along the way at Goosenecks State Park and Mexican Hat Rock.
+Moab is a mecca for outdoor adventurers — mountain bikers, rock climbers, hikers, you name it — and it felt surprisingly busy after spending so many days in remote parts of the state.
 The upside was the food: a great lunch at the Quesadilla Mobilla food truck, and our first grocery resupply of the trip at the excellent Moonflower Community Cooperative store.
+We’d been living off the snacks and pantry staples we brought from home, so fresh produce felt like a luxury.
 We drove up to the “Island in the Sky” area of Canyonlands National Park and watched sunset from Green River Overlook, then parked for the night at Lone Mesa Campground.

 Monument Valley as seen from “Forrest Gump Hill.”